 Road safety strategy

-A new road safety strategy is currently under development and will be available in spring 2019.
+A new road safety strategy is currently under development and will be available in 2020.

 Rural transport strategy

 The rural transport strategy (PDF 5.7MB)opening in a new window aims to ensure that transport services in rural areas enable people to access important destinations and services.
 It also seeks to encourage residents to travel by methods other than car.